 - Provide appropriate guidance and support;

-- Assess and improve the quality of our services;
+- Assess and improve the quality and relevance of our services;

 - Comply with the law regarding data sharing;